-You may not be alone in feeling as if you do not have enough energy to sustain you throughout the day- but it is NOT a necessary part of your daily cycle!
+You're not be alone in feeling like you don't have enough energy to sustain you throughout the day, but it is NOT a necessary part of your daily cycle!
 You CAN eat and act in ways that will help you have more sustained energy throughout the day.

-The best part is you CAN have a lot more energy than you do!
+The best part is you CAN have a lot more energy than you do now.
 Below I will outline for you 5 simple actions you can take to help you feel better and have more energy!

 1) Reduce or Eliminate Caffeine

 GASP!
 What did she just say?
 Yes, I said it.
 Coffee may make you THINK you have more energy, but it is a false sense of security.
 Caffeine causes dehydration and blood sugar ups and downs, which make mood swings more frequent.
 Using this “false energy” is sort of like going to the bank and taking more and more money out but never replacing it.
 The money you take out once it is all gone is NOT interest free.
 You pay for it in the end.
 The same goes for using caffeine to get a false sense of energy; your body is borrowing energy from itself that it does not really have.

 Most Americans are chronically dehydrated.
 Keeping yourself hydrated will help your body respond better to environmental and physical cues.
 If your body does not have to focus on trying to maintain proper hydration levels, it can help the food you eat process better and provide you with the energy you need.
 Some helpful ways to get more water include, drinking a tall glass of room temperature or warm water when you first wake up, drinking small cups of hot water throughout the day, sipping constantly.
 Your body absorbs warm or room temperature water better.
 You will find that the more water you drink, the more water your body craves.

 3) Eat Dark Leafy Green Vegetables